ayrat555/ayrat555.github.io/_posts/2018-06-02-node-discovery.md

   end
 ```

- First we calculate a common prefix between the current node and a node that we’re adding, - the id of the k-bucket a node will be added to.
+ First we calculate a common prefix between the current node and a node that we’re adding - the id of the k-bucket a node will be added to.
 Then we try to add a node to the bucket.
-If the bucket is full we ping the least-recently seen node in the bucket.f a node was added to bucket, we replace the updated bucket in routing table.
+If the bucket is full we ping the least-recently seen node in the bucket.
+If a node was added to the bucket, we replace the updated bucket in the routing table.

 There are several other methods worth mentioning  in this module:

-- `neighbours/3` - returns the closest nodes to specified node by common prefix distance.
+- `neighbours/3` - returns the closest nodes to the specified node by common prefix distance.
 - `handle_neighbours/2` - receives requested neighbours from other nodes and pings them.
 - `handle_pong/2` - adds a node to the routing table if a pong was found in `expected_pongs`.